spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202212.0/marketplace/install-glue-api/install-the-marketplace-inventory-management-wishlist-glue-api.md

 ---
-title: "Glue API: Marketplace Inventory Management + Wishlist feature integration"
+title: Install the Marketplace Inventory Management + Wishlist Glue API
 description: This document describes how to integrate the Marketplace Inventory Management + Wishlist Glue API feature into a Spryker project.
 template: feature-integration-guide-template
 related: